Dushmilan/Spotify_Downloader_Backend/README.md

 6. The download is saved to the `downloads/` directory with the format: `{TrackName} - {ArtistName}.mp3`
 7. A success response is returned with the download path

+### Playlist Downloading Workflow (New Feature)
+1. Client sends a POST request to `/download-playlist` with a Spotify playlist URL
+2. The request passes through playlist URL validation
+3. The controller extracts playlist metadata using `spotify/spotify_playlist.py`
+4. A directory is created for the playlist (with sanitized name to remove invalid characters)
+5. A `playlist_info.json` file is created containing detailed playlist information
+6. Each track in the playlist is downloaded with individual error handling
+7. Track files are named with track numbers following the format: `{trackNumber} - {TrackName} - {ArtistName}.mp3` (e.g., `01 - Track Name - Artist Name.mp3`)
+8. A comprehensive response is returned with success/failure statistics for each track

 ### SponsorBlock Processing
 The YouTube downloader includes advanced SponsorBlock functionality:
 - Fetches segment data from SponsorBlock API
 - Automatically trims sponsor, intro, and outro segments using FFmpeg
 - Creates clean MP3 files without unwanted content
+- Implements manual segment removal when SponsorBlock postprocessor doesn't automatically trim
+- Removes temporary container files after successful MP3 creation to save space

 ## Dependencies